Regenerative Grazing

 The results that have been achieved with Regenerative Grazing, in incredibly diverse environments, are remarkable.
 From lush paddocks in England to desertified woodlands in Zimbabwe and the arid regions of Mexico and the Karoo in South Africa.
 The growth of the grass, the density of grass plants, the soil cover and the soil organic matter all improve, maximising photosynthetic potential and in many cases farmers have been able to more than double their stocking rates.
 This is challenged by many who have not done it.
 But by merely evenly distributing water and therefore grazing evenly across a farm about 30% more grazing is made accessible.
 That's 30% without even improving biomass production.

 1. Best results are achieved with 30+ camps per herd (this enables the farmer to allow for sufficient recovery time for the grasses).
-With portable electric fences or herding it possible to increase this to 100s of camps per herd with even better results.
+With portable electric fences or herding it possible to increase this to 100s (or even a 1000 in the case of UHDG) camps per herd with even better results.

-3. Don't return to a camp unless the grass in it has had a chance to get to the end of stage 2 of growth (stage 3 is when flowers start to emerge).
+3. Don't return to a camp unless the grass in it has had a chance to get to the end of Phase 2 of growth (Phase 3 is when flowers start to emerge).

 The boundary fence on Norman Kroon's Karoo farm is an iconic example of the potential power of Regenerative Grazing